square/keywhiz-fs/README.md

 ## `mlockall` / `CAP_IPC_LOCK` capability

 To prevent secrets from ending up in swap, KeywhizFs will attempt to mlockall memory.
 This is not required, but is beneficial.
-To disable this behavior, pass `--no-mlock` to keywhiz-fs on startup.
+To disable this behavior, pass `--disable-mlock` to keywhiz-fs on startup.
 Disabling `mlockall` means that secrets may end up in swap.

 If you want to `mlockall` memory, you will need to make sure the KeywhizFs binary has the `CAP_IPC_LOCK` capability.
 On Linux, set the proper capability on the KeywhizFs binary so memory can be locked without running as root.
 Example assumes your binary is at `/sbin/keywhiz-fs`.